About the Journal

 The International Journal of Applied Business Research (IJABR) is an academic journal in the field of business, published by Politeknik Negeri Bandung (Bandung State Polytechnic), Indonesia.
 This journal is intended to foster and stimulate the exchange of scholarly thought on applied business research issues among professionals and academics throughout the world.
 IJABR welcomes articles in all areas of business research, both applied and theoretical.
 In the case of a theoretical article, it must provide a clear link to some important and interesting business applications.
-The IJABR is published twice a year; January and July.
+The IJABR is published twice a year; January-February and July-August.
 The IJABR only accepts and reviews the manuscripts that have not been published previously in any languages and are not being reviewed for possible publication in other journals.
 This journal is an open-access journal that can be one of the essential readings for academic researchers and business professionals.
 Articles may include but are not limited to, the fields of:

 - Human resources